-The Company established a trust to purchase shares of the Company and hold them a trust for the benefit of Eligible Persons.
+The Company established a trust to purchase shares of the Company and hold them in trust for the benefit of Eligible Persons.
 Pursuant to the rules of the Share Award Scheme, the Company has appointed a trustee, Bank of Communications Trustee Limited ("Trustee"), to administrate the Share Award Scheme and the funds and properties held under the trust during the Award Period.

-Movement of shares held under Share Award Scheme for the year ended 31 December 2021 and 2020 are as follows:
+Movement of shares held under Share Award Scheme for the year ended 31 December 2023 and 2022 are as follows:

-Shares held under Share Award Scheme Number of shares Consideration HK\$'000 As at 1 January 2020, 31 December 2020, 1 January 2021 and 31 December 2021 10,100,000 37,513
+Number Consideration Shares held under Share Award Scheme of shares HK\$'000 As at 1 January 2022, 31 December 2022, 1 January 2023 and 31 December 2023 10,100,000 37,513

-No shares were granted under the Share Award Scheme and the Group did not recognise any equitysettled share-based payments in relation to the Share Award Scheme for the year ended 31 December 2021 and 2020.
-For the year ended 31 December 2021
+No shares were granted under the Share Award Scheme and the Group did not recognise any equity-settled share-based payments in relation to the Share Award Scheme for the year ended 31 December 2023 and 2022.